Cloudflare

 Alternatively, if you prefer a more strict set of privileges, you can split the access tokens:

-• Create one with Zone / Zone / Read permissions and scope it to all your zones.
+• Create one with Zone / Zone / Read permissions and scope it to all your zones or just the individual zone you need to edit.
 This is needed to resolve domain names to Zone IDs and can be shared among multiple Lego installations.
 Pass this API token as CF_ZONE_API_TOKEN to Lego.

 • Create another API token with Zone / DNS / Edit permissions and set the scope to the domains you want to manage with a single Lego installation.
 Pass this token as CF_DNS_API_TOKEN to Lego.